Corralito: Immediate effects

-At the time, the average Argentine did not employ the banking system for daily uses; many did not have a personal bank account and dealt only in cash.
+At the time, the average Argentine did not employ the banking system for daily uses; many did not have personal bank accounts, and dealt only in cash.
 Debit cards were not popular and many businesses did not have the equipment to accept them.
 Thus the cash restrictions only exacerbated the recession and angered the public.
 President Fernando de la Rúa resigned on 20 December 2001 after violent riots, but the restrictions of the corralito were not lifted at the time.

 Role of banks

 It is generally agreed that the banks had a share of the blame for the situation that led to the corralito.
 In mid-2001, it was probably clear to bank owners and high-ranking officials that Argentina's banking system was going to crash, and some in fact may have spurred this outcome by letting their highest deposit holders know this news.
 These, mostly large companies, quickly moved their deposits abroad.
 Meanwhile, they continued to recommend their middle-class customers to enter deposits.